Blog

 Words Come Loaded: Get a License to Use Them Well

-By Sue Stoney, The Message Crafter If you’ve ever heard the words “denotation” and “connotation” before, it was probably in high school English class.
+By Sue Stoney, the Message Crafter If you’ve ever heard the words “denotation” and “connotation” before, it was probably in high school English class.
 So let’s review: “Denotation” is the dictionary meaning of a word.
-“Connotation” refers to the wide array of positive and / or negative associations a word takes on over time.
-It…
+“Connotation” refers to the wide array of positive…

 Writing a Book: How to Get Started (and Keep Going)

-By Sue Stoney, The Message Crafter A little about how I came to be writing about writing a book Just so we’re clear.
-In all my years of providing writing, editing and writing coach services in the corporate world and now as The Message Crafter, I’ve never actually published a book with my name in…
+By Sue Stoney, the Message Crafter A little about how I came to be writing about writing a book Just so we’re clear.
+In all my years of providing writing, editing and writing coach services in the corporate world and now as The Message Crafter, I’ve never actually…